[Origin: 1935–40; < MexSp (chile) jalapeño (chile of) Jalapa]

 Why Do Jalapeno Pepper Heat Levels Vary from

 Pepper to Pepper?
+What is a Scoville unit?

 It's true.
 I've noticed that some jalapeno peppers are hotter than others.
 Some can be quite mild, while others can be downright eye watering.
 I prefer somewhere in the middle, but this is something that cannot be avoided.